typon/gudb-obsolete/README.md

 gudb
 =====
-Author: Hassan Farooq
+Welcome to gudb, a prettier gdb interface.

-Welcome to gudb, the pretty gdb interface.
-Inspired by pudb, the awesome python debugger.
+(Inspired by pudb, the awesome python debugger.)

 Requirements
 ======